 They were a most welcoming and friendly group of guys, immediately inviting me in and even asking me to join them on a short trip across town.
 Oddly enough, they were headed to the home of Vikram’s family to drop something off for his brother.
 And so, as luck would have it, I soon found myself sitting on a sofa speaking with Vikram’s mother.

 Unfortunately though, I never got a chance to bring up Vikram’s $2500 debt.
-I did have a chance to take a peek in Vikram’s room, where I chose not to steal as much as I could stuff my pockets with, despite my strong desire to do so.
+I did have a chance to take a peek inside Vikram’s room, a meticulous space that appeared as if nobody had used it in a long time.
+Despite the urge for revenge, I chose not to steal as much as I could stuff my pockets with.

-Ten minutes after our arrival, the local news station issued a warning.
+Ten minutes after our arrival, the local news station issued a warning on the television.
 A two-day strike had been called by a local student union group.
 Although this might not seem alarming at first glance, an Indian ‘strike’ requires that all businesses close down and that nobody be allowed to go outside.
 If you are seen on the streets, chances are you would be shot by the groups of student union members marching around demanding better treatment by the government.

 The band members quickly devised a plan and without hesitation invited me to join them yet again.
 I said goodbye to Vikram’s mother, telling her I would visit again once the strike was over.
 I was not about to give up on my money that quickly.

-After a quick stop at the mayor’s house, where we drank beer and smoked Afghani hashish on the rooftop while the shirtless and highly intoxicated mayor rambled incoherently about the lack of cheese in Shillong, we left the town and drove out into the middle of nowhere.
+We first made a stop at the mayor’s house, who was a friend of one of Vikram’s buddies.
+Before I knew it, we were all on the rooftop of his home drinking beer and smoking Afghani hashish while the shirtless and highly intoxicated mayor rambled incoherently about the lack of cheese in Shillong.
+It was wild.
+Eventually, we said goodbye and drove out into the middle of nowhere.

 Vikram?
 Prison?